Tour Duration: 4-Day, 3-Night

 Rajshahi division is the north-western part of Bangladesh which contains the most impressive archaeological sites of the country.
 Being the center of power of the whole greater Bengal in the ancient and medieval period, Rajshahi division is full of many beautiful mosques, temples, palaces, and ruins from different period.
 In this tour we will take you to explore the best archaeological sites of Rajshahi division on the shortest possible time.

 We’ll start by visiting the temple village Puthia where the highest number of historical temples are located.
-After that you’ll visit the ancient Bengal capital Gauda located on the Bangladesh-India border full of beautiful medieval period mosques, Kusumba Mosque, a beautiful stone-built mosque from medieval period, Somapura Mahavihara – the second largest monastery south of Himalayas from 8th century and a UNESCO world heritage site, and Mahasthangarh – the remaining of the oldest known city of Bangladesh from 3rd century BC.
+After that you’ll visit the ancient Bengal capital Gauda located on the Bangladesh-India border full of beautiful medieval period mosques, Kusumba Mosque, a beautiful stone-built mosque from medieval period, and Somapura Mahavihara – the second largest monastery south of Himalayas from 8th century and a UNESCO world heritage site.
+Visit a village of Santal tribe to experience their lifestyle and a bazaar full of activities en route.

 Also we will take you to experience the life on the chars (river islands) of mighty river Jamuna at Sariakandi.
 Here you can see how people live struggling against the nature because of continuous landslides by the river.
 This is the tour you need to do to experience the best of what the Rajshahi division has to offer.